hvk3/IRC_NS/README.md

 Using threads and locks for handling multiple connections.
 Resolving errors coming up while reading from and writing to socket buffers.
 This was due to the standard behaviour of TCP merging various write commands into one until the buffer capacity was exceeded.
 File handling was a major problem, since the size of the file to be sent, and its extension, were both to be provided.
 A solution was found by clubbing these with the data being sent, and resolving them appropriately at the receiving end.
+Occasionally, the server didn't give acknowledgements for commands received from clients, even though they were performed.
+Flushing the standard output heled resolv this bug.

 Example:
 Hey there!
 Welcome to sampleIRC!